afni-gangc/afni-gangc.github.io/_posts/2022-05-20-blog-post-title-from-file-name.md

 beta    0.186     0.001    0.184    0.189 1.003     4082     1369
 ```

 In the  summary above, there is a lot of information to unpack at various levels (population, condition, correlation, standard deviation, etc).
-For example, you may find the 28 estimated corrrelations for the big matrix $\mathbf \Sigma_{8\times 8}, which is our current focus.
+For example, you may find the 28 estimated corrrelations for the big matrix $\mathbf \Sigma_{8\times 8}$, which is our current focus -- those estimated values do seem to justify our adoption of a complex structure for $\mathbf \Sigma_{8\times 8}$.
 But first, we should be happy that the four chains were well-behaved ($\hat R < 1.05$).
 In addition, we can use posterior predictive checks to verify the model quality:

 ```{r}
 pp_check(m, ndraws = 100)